 Firstly, it's essential to ensure that the five things you choose are achievable in the timeframe (you might want to set shorter time limits for easier tasks, say a few weeks or 3 or 6 months instead of the full year).
 By achievable, I mean pick realistic goals - it's unlikely, though not impossible, that you will star in a Hollywood blockbuster movie by the end of the year, but you may have more chance playing a part for which you are perfect casting in a theatre near where you live.
 Make one or two of your goals something you know that is in your power to do.
 Reading a play or learning a new song every month, taking a dance class or checking the casting information websites each week, for instance, are things that can be achieved easily and quickly and will get ticks on your list.
 These ticks are very important to keep yourself motivated and it's a great feeling putting that tick on your sheet and knowing you've succeeded.
 You can tick off a repeated goal each week or month as you do it (I use a thick red marker pen to make my ticks).

-Lastly, write out your list and plan of action legibly (there's a link below to a ready made sheet that you can download, print and use) and put the sheet of paper in a place where you will look at it every day.
+Lastly, write out your list and plan of action legibly (here's a link to a ready made sheet that you can download, print and use) and put the sheet of paper in a place where you will look at it every day.
 This might be on the wall next to your bed, stuck to the bathroom cabinet, fridge or front door, wherever is best for you, but make sure you look at it every day and read it through at least once a week - whatever you do, don't hide it!
 Make a note in your diary to evaluate your progress regularly (every month or two is good), make time in your schedule to work on your goals and don't be afraid to prioritise the most important ones and change or fine tune each goal as necessary, as sometimes desires change or people move on.